 We’re here to tell you that they don’t have to.
-You can go on amazing adventures, fun journeys, and spontaneous trips for great prices - and they won’t feel any different.
+There are lots of cheap vacation ideas that will let you go on amazing adventures, fun journeys, and spontaneous trips for great prices – and they won’t feel any different.

 Here are 9 cheap vacation ideas that don’t feel like it.

 Spend a day or a few days being a tourist in your own city, town, or area.
 You’ll be surprised by what you might learn about your home’s history that you didn’t know.

 You’ll be exposed to some fun places and maybe find other cool spots along the way.
 By being a tourist in your own city, you will learn new things, enjoy the company of those around you, and not break the bank.

 Consider purchasing a tourist pass or sightseeing pass that will get you access to the attractions at a discounted rate.